SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 ### Ask Phase

 - What is the problem you are trying to solve?<br>
-To find out the reasons and ways and differences between both rider types (casual and members).
+To find out the reasons ways and differences between both rider types (casual and members).
-- How can your insights drive business decisions?<br> It would help to understand what stops the casual riders to be a members.
+- How can your insights drive business decisions?<br> It would help to understand what stops the casual riders to be a member.

 ### Prepare Phase

 - Where is your data located?<br>
-  Data is provided to download.
+  Data is provided for download.
 - How is the data organized<br>
-  All Data is in excel sheet in rows and columns.
+  All Data is in an Excel sheet in rows and columns.
 All sheets contain the same columns.
-Each column define its meaning.
+Each column defines its meaning.
 - Are there issues with bias or credibility in this data?
 Does your data ROCCC<br>
   As data is provided by own organization so there is no issues in the credibility of data.
 Data is reliable, original,
-  comprehensive, current and cited, that is ROCCC.
+  comprehensive, current, and cited, that is ROCCC.
 - How are you addressing licensing, privacy, security, and accessibility?<br>
-  As far as privacy and security concerns no account detail of customers are given well other data is easily accessible.
+  As far as privacy and security concerns no account details of customers are given well other data is easily accessible.
 - How did you verify the data’s integrity?<br>
- As all of the data sheets have same column, same way of organizing data all formats are same.
+ As all of the data sheets have the same column, and the same way of organizing data all formats are the same.
 - How does it help you answer your question<br>
-  Seeing the data in the excel is hard to answer but through analyzing skills it definitely help to find all the answers.
+  Seeing the data in Excel is hard to answer but analyzing skills definitely help to find all the answers.
 - Are there any problems with the data?<br>
   Going through the data many of the values are missing.